 |choose diagnostic tools for you (MRIs, CT scans)||♥|

 Section 7 and Section 9 Representation Agreements do quite different things.

-You only want to make one Representation Agreement at a time – if you make both a Section 7 and a Section 9 Representation Agreement at the same time, they can contradict or even revoke each other, making it very difficult for your family to help you.
+Only make one Representation Agreement at a time.
+If you make both kinds of representation agreements at the same time, you can contradict yourself or unintentionally revoke the documents.
+Consequentially, this makes it very difficult for your family to help you.

 That depends on a number of factors.
-Representation Agreements should be thought about in part as a preventitive tool – you make it clear who speaks for you if you are unable to speak yourself.
-It gives authourity to someone to make medical decisions on your behalf, saving the time and hassle of a tempotrary substitute decision maker.
-It could also avoid confusion if loved ones and medical experts aren’t clear or certain on your wishes, your representative can make things easier when emotions run high.
+Representation Agreements should be thought about in part as a preventative measure – you make it clear who speaks for you if you are unable to speak yourself.

 What happens if I don’t have a Representation Agreement?